sylvies/GU-CLASP.github.io/_people/sylvie-saget/index.md

 Sylvie Saget is a PhD Researcher in Computational Linguistics
 --- No worries !! --- Whenever she is classified by the lab as a "Past member"/not "PhD student", Sylvie is an active researcher & PhD student!
 But dealing with academic theft and sabotage takes times and deeply constraints how one can make her research public ensuring her name won't be erased and replaced!!
 Here in Sweden - together with men & their "friends" at the international level - you may find many women & institutions who actively take part in Matilda effect!
-Nop - her work is not "open bar"!!!!!
+Nop - her work is not "open bar"!

-Her research focuses on conversational agents that can talk and act autonomously such as humans, robots, virtual humans - or, generally speaking, any kind of object or system involving social interaction.
+She is interested in conversational agents that can talk and act autonomously such as humans, robots, virtual humans - or, generally speaking, any kind of object or system involving social interaction.

 Her research focuses on the modeling of reasoning and dialogue via a transdisciplinary approach mixing philosophy (of Mind + of Science&Technology), logics and psychology.
 Application areas she is focusing on: